Film Fun

 Film Fun was a British celebrity comics comic book that ran from (issues dates) 17 January 1920 to 15 September 1962, when it merged with Buster, a total of 2,225 issues.
 There were also annuals in the forties and fifties.
-As the title suggests, the comic mainly featured comic strip versions of people from films from the 1920s to the 1960s.
+As the title suggests, the comic mainly featured comic strip versions of popular actors from films.

 Publication history

 Film Fun was launched by Amalgamated Press (they would later release similar titles like Radio Fun, Sports Fun, and TV Fun).
 Pre-war circulation at its peak was around 800,000 copies per week.

 The title was renamed Film Fun and Thrills in 1959 (when Amalgamated Press was bought by the Mirror Group; later known as IPC).
 In 1962, sales of Film Fun dropped below 125,000 a week, prompting IPC to merge the comic with Buster.

 Mergers

 Picture Fun merged with Film Fun soon after its launch in 1920, followed by Kinema Comic in 1932, Film Picture Stories in 1935, Illustrated Chips in 1953, and Top Spot in 1960.